 Karina and Danny have been practicing flexible education with their two daughters since 2019.

-Karina and Danny would like to thank their collaborators, Anne-Élizabeth Côté, Orthopédagogue, who gave invaluable help to the elaboration of the pedagogical approach of the center, and Myriam Verdoni-Perez and Laura Moussaoui who contributed to the creation of the webpage.
+Karina and Danny would like to thank their collaborators, Anne-Élizabeth Côté, Special needs teacher, who gave invaluable help to the elaboration of the pedagogical approach of the center, and Myriam Verdoni-Perez and Laura Moussaoui who contributed to the creation of the webpage.

-The teacher is the primary person interacting with the children at Jardin Urbain LC.
-She or he is responsible for the Morning Stations and the implementation of the pedagogical approach of the center.
-The teacher is in charge of a large part of the communication with parents concerning their children's progress.
+Francis, the teacher, is the primary person interacting with the children at Jardin Urbain LC.
+He is responsible for the Morning Stations and the implementation of the pedagogical approach of the center.
+Francis is in charge of a large part of the communication with parents concerning their children's progress.

 In a family practicing a form of education without school, parents are in charge of their children’s education.
 Their role is to create and put in place a learning project with their children, and to follow their progress carefully in order to ensure a healthy and balanced development according to their family values.
 Jardin Urbain LC offers activities that can be part of the learning project elaborated by the family.
 The parents submit their learning project to the Ministry of Education and are assigned a ressource person who will accompany them along their children's educational paths and offer support whenever needed.